 Comprehensive site plan and building concept for transforming a natural geothermal hot springs resource into a $5 million health resort community on 120 acres of U.S. Forest Service land alongside Highway 58 in the Cascade mountains east of Oakridge, Oregon.

-Top left to down right, the development distributed separate functions along the linear nature of the creek and highway.
+Top left to down right - the development distributed functional elements linearly along the creek and highway.

 A campground by a natural pool along the river provided a low cost option for visitors.
 A wooden suspension footbridge connected the camp grounds to the south hot pools and chapel.

 The main building was called the Gaslight Inn.
-It had lofty ceilings lots of windows for daylight and axial views up and down the river.
-A covered wooden boardwalk welcomed guests and connected all main buildings to the main pools.
-The log construction, delicate metalwork and stained glass were part of the development's Civilian Conservation Corps constuction theme.
-Main parking lot, truck stop across the road.
-A small group of retail and admin buildings.
-Safe, all-season public access to the riverside.
-Exercize facilities and two tennis courts.
-A covered bridge.
+It had lofty ceilings and lots of windows for an abundance of daylight and axial views up and down the river.
+Its restaurant and pools provided safe, all-season public access to the river's edge.
+Its log construction, delicate metalwork, and stained glass were part of the development's Civilian Conservation Corps constuction theme.

-Lodgings across the creek with private and common hot pools were carefully placed among the existing trees near two more hot pools.
-Sizes ranged from small cabins for a small family to a private lodge for larger groups.
+Guest lodgings across the creek, with private hot pools, were carefully placed among the existing trees near two common hot pools.
+Sizes ranged from one-room cabins to multi-room lodges for larger groups.

 Native Plants Nursery